24 Easy School Hairstyles Ideas for Girls

 2. Ponytail With a Bump

-Yes, ponytails might seem boring when done the usual way.
+Yes, ponytails might seem tedious when done the usual way.
 But, this wonderful style can give the illusion of longer hair quite effectively.

 What You Will Need